yinj66/yinj66.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year MS student (2021 - present) in Computer Science at UCSD.
-I am fortunate to be advised by Professor Pengtao Xie.
-Before that, I received bachelor degree in Electronic and Electrical Engineering from University of Manchester, advised by Professor Wuliang Yin.
-I am broadly interested in theoretical computer science.
-In particular, I am interested in optimization, deep learning and streaming algorithms.
+I'm a first year PhD student in Computer Science at University of Southern California (USC).
+Before that, I received master degree in Computer Science from University of California San Diego.
+I am broadly interested in natural language processing and theoretical computer science.

 ## Theoretical Computer Science Papers (Author names in alphabetical order)
 - Space-Efficient Interior Point Method, with applications to Linear Programming and Maximum Weight Bipartite Matching ([arxiv link](http://arxiv.org/abs/2009.06106)).<br>